UMCarpentries/intro-curriculum-r/_episodes/04-r-data-analysis.md

 > **Warnings and Errors: **It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
 An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
 You need to fix any errors that arise.
 Warnings, are probably best to resolve or at least understand why they are coming up.
 {.callout}

-We can resolve this warning by one of two methods.
-First, we can tell `read_csv()` what the column names should be with the `col_names()` argument where we give it the column names we want within the c() function separated by commas.
+We can resolve this warning by telling `read_csv()` what the column names should be with the `col_names()` argument where we give it the column names we want within the c() function separated by commas.
 If we do this, then we need to set skip to 2 to also skip the column headings.

 ~~~